 Planning Your Trip to Victoria Falls

-When planning your trip to Victoria Falls, you have to first consider how much of the surrounding area you would like to see.
+When planning your trip to Victoria Falls, you have to first consider how much of the surrounding area you'd like to see.
 If you only want to see the falls, then two days are enough to check that off your bucket list.
-With only a few days, you will have time to take a tour around the falls and go on seasonal adventures in the area as well, such as white water rafting or an exciting helicopter tour.
-There will also be time to explore some of the natural surroundings, as well as enjoy wildlife sightings.
+This allows you time to take a tour around the falls and go on seasonal adventures in the area, such as whitewater rafting or an exciting helicopter tour.
+There will also be time to explore some of the natural surroundings and enjoy wildlife sightings.

-To have a vacation combining Victoria Falls with multiple safaris, other natural wonders, and varied activities, take a two-week trip through Southern Africa.
+Take a two-week trip through Southern Africa to have a vacation combining Victoria Falls with multiple safaris, other natural wonders, and varied activities.
 In two weeks, you can split your visit across the region.
 Spend a couple of days in Victoria Falls, a few more in Hwange National Park, and the rest of your trip in South Africa, visiting Cape Town and Kruger National Park.